 The scale and massing of development should form an appropriate interface where it adjoins existing residential properties (Merchant's Road and Merchant's Square).
 Opportunities for locally higher buildings exist at the identified locations that can provide urban design benefits, i.e. locations that help frame public open space and at a central node within the site where there would be limited overshadowing impacts.
 All dwellings at ground floor level should have own-door access.
-Given the scale of this site, it is appropriate that a masterplan be prepared for the entire area, to address the above matters in addition to planned phasing.
+Given the scale of this site, a masterplan shall be prepared for the entire area, to address the above matters in addition to planned phasing.